sahithyasridhar/fa18-523-65/paper/paper.md

 ## Linguistic processing of natural language

+In the linguistic process, the words are determined to see

+:o: how can words see?

-In the linguistic process, the words are determined to see how they are related and used together in making grammatical units, sentences etc. Parsers are created and applied to demonstrate the text's syntax structure.
+how they are related
+and used together in making grammatical units, sentences etc. Parsers are created and applied to demonstrate the text's syntax structure.
 The method used to create the parser vary.
 To determine the semantic structure of the words certain tools are used.
 The most often used tool is the is the lexicographic database WordNet [@www-mari2011nlp].

->"This is an annotated semantic lexicon in different languages made up of synonym groups called synsets which provide short definitions along with the different semantic relationships between synonym groups[@www-mari2011nlp]."
+> "This is an annotated semantic lexicon in different languages made up of synonym groups called synsets which provide short definitions along with the different semantic relationships between synonym groups[@www-mari2011nlp]."

 ## NLP for Big data

-Big data is most text based content which constantly growing and is mostly unstructured.
+Big data is most text based content which constantly growing and is mostly unstructured (:o: grammar).
 Every industry generates a large volume of text information. documents, notes, emails, patents, patient informations etc. As most of these are text based data that is generated, Natural language process for big data presents an opportunity to take advantage of the situation to reveal patterns,